 Summary of Explanatory Variables and Neighborhoods

 The Summary of Explanatory Variables and Neighborhoods section displays the estimated neighborhood and significance levels of each explanatory variable.
 For neighborhoods based on number of neighbors, the optimal number of neighbors is displayed as a count and as a percentage of the total number of input features.
 For distance band neighborhoods, the optimal distance bands are displayed along with the distance as a percentage of the diagonal extent of the input features.
-The percentages of feature or extent are useful for characterizing the spatial scale of the explanatory variables; for example, if an explanatory variable uses 75 percent of the features as neighbors, the local regression models are closer to global models than local models.
+The percentages of feature or extent are useful for characterizing the spatial scale of the explanatory variables; for example, if an explanatory variable uses 75 percent of the features as neighbors, the local regression models are closer to global models than local models (indicating that a simpler model such as OLS may be adequate).
 If another explanatory variable uses only 5 percent of the input features as neighbors, it is a more local model.
 For all neighborhood types, the count and percentage of local models that were statistically significant at a 95 percent confidence level are displayed for each explanatory variable.

 Optimal Bandwidths Search History

 The Optimal Bandwidths and Search History section displays the search history of potential optimal bandwidths along with the AICc value for each set of tested values.
 The tool begins to search for the optimal bandwidth of each explanatory variable by assigning each variable the same value: the optimal bandwidth of GWR.
-The tool then adjusts the bandwidth of each variable at each iteration and estimates a new AICc value.
+The tool then adjusts the bandwidth and coefficient of each variable at each iteration and estimates a new AICc value.
 As the iterations proceed, the AICc value decreases until it stabilizes or increases, which ends the iterations.
 The User Defined option typically requires the fewest iterations, while the Golden Search option typically requires the most.
+Although it uses a large number of iterations, the Gradient Search option typically has the fastest run time because each iteration can be computed quickly.

 Bandwidth Statistics Summary